johnnywoo/cliff/README.md

 ## BASH COMPLETION

-Currently there is only basic completion for configured options.
+Currently there is only completion for configured options (the options/flags themselves and long option values, if there is no weird chars in them).
 To enable it, put the following into your ~/.profile (or ~/.bash_profile, whatever the name is on your system).

     eval "$(/usr/bin/php /path/to/your/awesometool.php --cliff-bash-profile=atool)"